-- 5 with very dry land-surfaces, latent heat fluxes from the lake have a substantial contribution to the overall water budget of the basin.
-Our research clearly demonstrates the importance of soil moisture for the overall surface energy-balance of the lake system and thus for potentially wider implications for the Tibtean Plateau's energy balance as a whole. - We subsequently investigated convection development and convective mass-fluxes and found a "convective optimum" for the Nam Co Lake basin at intermediate soil moistures.
-At small soil moistures there is insufficient moisture available for latent heat release, which drives convection in the conditionally unstable Tibetan atmosphere.
-At very high soil moistures there is increased cloud cover, small sensible heat fluxes and decreased vertical motion.
-So while precipitation does occur, there is little convection - development.
+We subsequently investigated convective development and convective mass fluxes and found a "convective optimum" for the Nam Co Lake basin at intermediate soil moisture.
+At small soil moisture there is insufficient moisture available for latent heat release, which drives convection in the conditionally unstable Tibetan atmosphere.
+At very high soil moisture there is increased cloud cover, small sensible heat fluxes and decreased vertical motion.
+So while precipitation does occur, there is little convective development.

-This has implications for the moisture budget of the Nam Co basin.
-We found that the basin itself and especially the plain and the mountains are a preferential area for precipitation so that weather stations close to the lake are not representative for the
+This has implications for the moisture budget of the Nam Co Basin.
+We found that the basin itself and especially the plain and the mountains are a preferential area for precipitation so that weather stations close to the lake are not representative for the entire basin.

-- entire basin.
 At the same time vertical transport of moisture through convection and the subsequent lateral transport with the background wind, may be an important water source for the larger region.
 Overall, precipitation effects can be directly seen in the soil moisture response of the coupled model and thus have an influence on turbulent fluxes, convective development and the surface energy balance.
-As precipitation events are - both small in scale and short in duration, it is extremely important to get a good representation of regional precipitation in time as well as location.
-This requires mesocale models at the appropriate resolutions in the order of a few hundred meters.
+As precipitation events are both small in scale and short in duration, it is extremely important to get a good representation of regional precipitation in time as well as location.
+This requires mesoscale models at the appropriate resolutions of the order of a few hundred metres.
 Additionally, both Hohenegger et al. (2009) and our previous work (Gerken et al., 2013a) highlight the importance of atmospheric profiles, through stability and convective inhibition, in the triggering of convection.
-This demonstrates a further need for accurate high resolution data-sets for soil and atmospheric data.
+This demonstrates a further need for accurate high-resolution data sets for soil and atmospheric data.

-As current environmental impacts such as climate change and land-use change are expected to not only impact surface cover and soil moisture, it is important to assess, how these changes will affect convection development and thus the hydrological cycle on the Tibetan Plateau.
+As current environmental impacts, such as climate change and land use change, not only are expected to impact surface cover and soil moisture, but also it is important to assess how these changes will affect convective development and thus the hydrological cycle on the Tibetan Plateau.
 Acknowledgements.
 This research was funded by the German Research Foundation (DFG) Priority Programme 1372 "Tibetan Plateau: Formation, Climate, Ecosystems" as part of the Atmosphere-Ecology-Glaciology-Cluster (TiP-AEG): FO 226/18-1,2.
-The work described in this publication has been supported by the European Commission (Call FP7-ENV-2007-1 Grant nr.
-212921) as part of the CEOP-AEGIS project coordinated by the University of Strasbourg.
+The work described in this publication has been supported by the European Commission (Call FP7-ENV-2007-1 grant no. 212921) as part of the CEOP-AEGIS project coordinated by the University of Strasbourg.
 The map of Nam Co was produced by Sophie Biskop (University of Jena) and Jan Kropacek (University of Tübingen) within DFG-TiP and Phil Stickler of the Cambridge Geography Department Cartography Unit.
-This publication was funded by the German Research Foundation (DFG) and the University of Bayreuth in the funding programme Open Access Publishing.
+This publication was funded by the German Research Foundation (DFG) and the University of Bayreuth in the funding programme Open-Access Publishing.